 An event RSVP form or registration form will be necessary whether you are holding your auction as the event or incorporating it into a larger celebration.
 Use mobile marketing to help generate a buzz of excitement before the event by allowing sneak peeks of auction items and a chance to get in on any exclusive, pre-event auction opportunities.

 Before your auction attendees leave, ask them to text a subscription keyword so they can stay connected with your organization and receive important updates & other valuable messages from you all year long!

 Bachelor / Bachelorette Auction or Raffle

-Auctioning or raffling off eligible bachelors/bachelorettes for a great cause can be a fun and entertaining, and surely one of the hottest fundraising events your nonprofit will ever host (with or without the rose ceremony).
-Participants are asked to bid or buy tickets for the chance to win a fabulous date with the volunteer bachelor/bachelorette of their choice.
+Auctioning or raffling off eligible bachelors/bachelorettes for a great cause can be a fun and entertaining, and surely one of the hottest fundraising events your nonprofit will host (with or without the rose ceremony).
+Participants will bid or buy tickets for the chance to win a fabulous date with the volunteer bachelor/bachelorette of their choice.
 Here’s what you need:

 - Auction location